a-damC/module10_ONS/README.md

 [Looking at the price listings of the CPI basket of goods](https://www.ons.gov.uk/economy/inflationandpriceindices/datasets/consumerpriceindicescpiandretailpricesindexrpiitemindicesandpricequotes) we can look at the different regions of the U.K. and see how the price of basic goods differs.
 There are boxplots for all the goods located [here](https://github.com/a-damC/module10_ONS/tree/main/boxplot_per_item)

-The different numbers relate to the following regions:
+The different numbers relate to the following regions [(and can be found here)](https://github.com/a-damC/module10_ONS/blob/main/data/glossaryrevised.xls):

 1 = Catalogue collections
 2 = London
 3 = SE